Strafos/TypeRacer-Training/README.md

 - Add field for deprecated for text content rather than delete
 - Write API for getting never typed text
 - Shorter texts
+- Write arith utils for summing and averaging array

 Each training session should record data